Nuclear-Liu/tutorials/java/Java Tutorials/collections/streams/reduction.md

 ## The `Stream.reduce `Method

-The `Stream.reduce` method is a general-purpose reduction operation.
+The [`Stream.reduce`]() method is a general-purpose reduction operation.
-Consider the following pipeline, which calculates the sum of the male members' ages in the collection roster.
+Consider the following pipeline, which calculates the sum of the male members' ages in the collection `roster`.
-It uses the Stream.sum reduction operation:
+It uses the [`Stream.sum`]() reduction operation:

 ```text